dtonhofer/prolog_notes/simple_db_op.md

 ````

 Load the test block above from a file, not through `[user]` (otherwise there will errors when you attempt
-to redefine it9.
+to redefine it).

-Run the tests with:
+Run the tests:

 ````
 ?- run_tests(exercise_nice).